OpenVidu/openvidu.io-docs/docs/ready-to-use-component/index.md

 With OpenVidu Web Component you can also replace the OpenVidu branding logo with your custom onw.
 You just have to add into folder `web/assets/images/` your custom logo file with name `logo.png`.

+#### Change the virtual backgrounds

+With OpenVidu Web Component you can also replace the virtual backgrounds with your custom ones.
+You just have to add into folder `web/assets/backgrounds/` your custom backgrounds files with name `bg-1.png`, `bg-2.png`, `bg-3.png` etc. You can add up to 19 backgrounds.

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/fancybox/3.1.20/jquery.fancybox.min.css" />
 <script src="https://cdnjs.cloudflare.com/ajax/libs/fancybox/3.1.20/jquery.fancybox.min.js"></script>